syncfusion-content/wpf-docs/wpf/Maps/Map-Points.md

 ## MapPointPopup

-MapPointPopup is a popup, displayed when the point is moved on MapPoint.
+MapPointPopup is a popup, displayed when the point is moved to MapPoint.
 It shows additional information from the object bounded with the MapPoint.
 You can get the object from dbf file.

 ### MapPointPopupTemplate

-MapPointPopupTemplate is a DataTemplate used to expose the template for the MapPoint.
+MapPointPopupTemplate is a DataTemplate, used to expose the template for the MapPoint.

 {% highlight xaml %}